-- Individuals are supported to fulfil their potential and do things that matter to them and make them happy.
-This can include being involved in everyday decisions such as choosing their own meals, the activities they take part in and their routines, and being supported to participate in or complete education or lifelong learning, developing and maintaining hobbies, joining community activities and volunteering. - Individuals are involved in decisions about their care options, adaptions to their environment and the equipment they use. - Children and young people are supported to be healthy and active and undertake activities that support them to be healthy. - Children and young people are encouraged to develop daily routines that promote their well-being, such as mealtimes and bed times. - Individuals are encouraged and supported to be as independent as possible, to do what they can for themselves, including support for self-care such as self medication. - Children and young people receive support to develop independent living skills. - Individuals are supported in their choices to have visits from family, friends and others and to meet with them in private if that is their preference. - Individuals are supported in their choices to go out unless it is not appropriate or would be inconsistent with the well-being of an individual. - Service providers work with the individual, their representatives and other professionals involved in the individual's life to ensure support is available if the individual leaves the service, such as pathway planning, in line with national guidance. - Individuals are supported and prepared for moving on.
-Individuals are supported when leaving the service, both when this is planned or in an emergency.
+- Individuals are encouraged and supported to be as independent as possible, to do what they can themselves, including support for self-care. - Individuals are supported to fulfil their potential and do things that matter to them and make them happy.
+This can include being involved in everyday decisions such as choosing their own meals, the activities they take part in and their routines and being supported to participate in , developing and maintaining hobbies, joining community activities and volunteering. - Individuals are involved in decisions about their care options, adaptations to their environment and the equipment they use. - Individuals are supported to be healthy and active and undertake activities that support them to be healthy. - Children and young people are encouraged to develop daily routines that promote their well-being, such as mealtimes and bedtimes. - Individuals receive support to develop independent living skills. - Individuals are supported in their choices to have visits from family, friends and others and to meet with them in private if that is their preference. - Individuals are supported in their choices to go out, unless it is not appropriate or would be inconsistent with the well-being of an individual. - Service providers work with the individual, their parents/ representatives and other professionals involved in the individual's life to ensure support is available when the individual leaves the service, such as pathway planning, in line with national guidance. - Individuals are supported and prepared for leaving the service, both when this is planned or in an emergency.

-Individuals' are supported with their emotional and mental well-being
+Individuals are supported with their emotional and mental well-being

-- Where individuals are at risk of emotional and well-being difficulties, service providers support individuals to: - o feel they are respected as individuals and that their identity is recognised and valued; - o feel they have choice and control and are listened to; - o feel secure and safe; - o feel they belong and matter to others; - o enjoy safe and healthy relationships with family and friends and to develop new relationships; and - experience continuity. - Service providers recognise and respond positively to individual's emotional needs especially when they are experiencing difficulty, for example when individuals are lonely, distressed, experiencing transition or loss, or experiencing anxiety, depression or other forms of mental illness. - Staff receive appropriate training to understand behaviours and adopt strategies to support individuals with their behaviours to achieve positive well-being and outcomes. - Policy and procedures include the individual roles and responsibilities of staff or others working at the service in relation to positive behaviour support.
+- Where individuals are at risk of emotional and well-being difficulties, service providers support individuals to: - o feel they are respected as individuals and that their identity is recognised and valued; - o feel they have choice and control and are listened to; - o feel secure and safe; - o feel they belong and matter to others; - o enjoy safe and healthy relationships with family and friends and to develop new relationships; and - o experience continuity. - Service providers recognise and respond positively to individual's emotional needs especially when they are experiencing difficulty, for example when individuals are lonely, distressed, experiencing transition or loss, or experiencing anxiety, depression or other forms of mental illness. - Staff receive appropriate training to understand behaviours and adopt strategies to support individuals with their behaviours to achieve positive well-being and outcomes. - Policy and procedures include the individual roles and responsibilities of staff or others working at the service in relation to person centred positive behaviour support.
 This is aligned with any current national guidance and evidence-based practice.